ava-labs/awm-relayer/README.md

 - `tests/utils/UniversalTeleporterDeployerAddress.txt`
 - `tests/utils/UniversalTeleporterDeployerTransaction.txt`
 - `tests/utils/UniversalTeleporterMessagerContractAddress.txt`
 To update the version of Teleporter used by the E2E tests, update these values with the latest contract deployment information.
+For more information on how to deploy the Teleporter contract, see the [Teleporter documentation](https://github.com/ava-labs/teleporter/tree/main/utils/contract-deployment).

 ### Generate Mocks